mauriciojost/botino-arduino/README.md

 ```

-To upload the `data` folder just do:
+To upload any tuning folder just do:

 ```
-upload_spiffs
+upload -p <profile> -s
 ```

 ## 3.4.
 Simulate